Mr-FuzzyPenguin/manim-circuit/README.md

 [Why I made this library](STORY.md)
 ## Roadmap/To-Do
 - [ ] Add transistors
-- [ ] Use this library for AT LEAST one of my future videos whatever it may be\*
 - [ ] Prettify by using VMobjects, and make the point selection more accurate.
 - [ ] If I have time, make logic gates too
 ## Completed